mutker/wastearr/README.md

 # Wastearr

-A CLI tool that analyzes your Sonarr and Radarr collections to identify content with poor value-to-storage ratios.
+A CLI tool that analyzes your Sonarr and Radarr collections to identify content with poor ratings-to-storage ratios.
 Connects directly to Sonarr/Radarr APIs to fetch ratings and file sizes, then calculates "waste scores" for movies and TV shows.

 ## Features